Studying in Maastricht in 2022

 Face masks (preferably Type II or IIR) are mandatory for all on campus teaching activities (also for on campus exams).

 The information on the pages is relevant to the Academic Year 2021/22

 Adjustments in education during the academic year 2021/22

 Due to the COVID-19 pandemic, FPN needs to implement some reforms regarding education in the academic year 2021/22.
 These reforms have been discussed with many staff members, supporting staff and of course several students.
 Our main aim is that all students are educated as good as possible and obtain an opportunity to meet with other students and staff members.

 On-campus education will take place in Maastricht University buildings or other suitable buildings, such as the Maastricht School of Management.

-Regarding practical meetings, lectures, and mentorship
+Regarding practicals, skills, lectures, workshops, and mentorship

 Per activity, a decision will be made by the course coordinator for an online or on-campus activity.
 We ask teaching staff to facilitate a hybrid or online alternative for students who cannot join on campus due to above mentioned reasons.